 CPS Energy's Public Safety Awareness ("PSA") program provides natural gas safety messaging, in accordance with the API's RP 1162 guidance (which requires pipeline operators to develop and implement public awareness programs that follow the guidance provided by the American Petroleum Institute), to public officials, emergency officials, excavators and the general public within Bexar and surrounding counties.
-In addition to formal presentations to the stakeholder audiences referred to, PSA is in constant face-to-face contact with excavators in the area to disseminate messaging regarding Texas' 811 Call Before You Dig program.
+In addition to formal presentations to the stakeholder audiences referred to, PSA is in constant face-to-face contact with excavators and the general public in the area to disseminate messaging regarding Texas' 811 Call Before You Dig program.

-In addition, PSA has taken steps above and beyond RP 1162 to make sure all stakeholders working and / or living around natural gas pipelines get the safety messages through additional mailings, media, billboards, excavator events and at public gatherings.
+In addition, PSA has taken steps above and beyond RP 1162 to make sure all stakeholders working and/or living around natural gas pipelines get the safety messages through additional mailings, media, billboards, excavator events, tree trimmer/landscaper events, and at public gatherings like community fairs, homeowner association meetings, etc.

-Additionally, CPS Energy publishes and maintains a webpage at www.cpsenergy.com/safety that provides up to date safety tips and training resources for contractors, first responders, educators, students and families.
+Additionally, CPS Energy publishes and maintains a webpage at www.cpsenergy.com/safety that provides up to date safety tips and training resources for contractors, first responders, educators, students, and families.